Jacobs F.C.: Early years

 In 1914–15 Jacobs played in the Leinster Junior League alongside Shamrock Rovers and in 1916–17 they were runners up in the IFA Junior Cup, losing in the final to a team representing the Royal Irish Rifles.
 During the 1919–20 season, played against the background of the Irish War of Independence, a group of Jacobs players were found guilty of invading the dressing room of their opponents, Olympia, after a Leinster Senior Cup game.
 Two Jacobs players received lengthy suspensions from the Leinster Football Association as did an Olympia player when it emerged that Jacobs had been taunted for "playing (British Army) soldiers" in their team.

 League of Ireland

 In 1921–22, together with Shelbourne, Bohemians, St James's Gate, Frankfort, Olympia, YMCA and Dublin United, Jacobs became founder members of the League of Ireland.
 Like Jacobs, the other seven founding members had spent the 1920–21 season playing in the Leinster Senior League.
 In the 1921–22 Leinster Senior Cup Jacobs were finalists, losing 1–0 to eventual treble winners, St James's Gate.
 The highlight of their time in the League of Ireland was a third-place finish in 1923–24.
 They were also FAI Cup semi-finalists in 1922–23 and 1925–26.
-After finishing bottom of the table three seasons in a row, Jacobs failed to gain re-election at the end of the 1931–32.
+After finishing bottom of the table three consecutive seasons, Jacobs failed to gain re-election at the end of the 1931–32.
 Together with Brideville they left the league which was reduced from twelve to ten clubs.